hantsy/spring-reactive-sample/docs/web/websocket.md

 ---

 # WebSocket
-WebSocket is a bi-directional multiplexed protocol,  it is based on HTTP protocol.
-WebSocket is wildly used in client and server real-time communications, such as online gaming,  and multiple clients chat applications.
-It is very flexible to create your own sub protocol.
+WebSocket is a bi-directional, multiplexed protocol built on HTTP.
+It is widely used for real-time client-server communication (chat, live updates, gaming) and supports custom subprotocols.

 Spring WebFlux adds simple basic WebSocket support.